 You’ve got a great research question, but how do you turn it into a quantitative investigation?
-Andrew Chapman from the Statistics Advisory Service in the Mathematics Resources Centre (MASH) explains how to get your thesis or project work stats-ready.
+Andrew Chapman from the Mathematics Resources Centre (MASH) explains how to get your thesis or project work stats-ready.

 It can be daunting to know where to start when planning a quantitative investigation, especially if school mathematics is a distant (and perhaps happily fading) memory.
 Here are three things you can do to help dispel any anxiety and get started.

 Clarify your research questions so they involve measurements - you’re going to need numbers.

 It’s a good idea to list all the nouns and adjectives mentioned in the research questions (RQs) and consider each one as a “variable” to be measured or categorised.
 After this, think about everyone or everything you could possibly measure to find these variables - this is your population.
 You’ll generalise your results to refer to this population.

 Adjectives and verbs in RQs define the relationship(s) that you want to test.
 Later, after collecting and getting your data ready to use, you’ll use statistical tests to see if there is evidence for or against the existence of these relationship(s).